r3s/html5-canvas-examples/README.md

 html5-canvas-examples
 =====================

-Examples for HTML5 canvas, starting fro basic lines and moving forward to better one's
+Examples for HTML5 canvas, starting from basic lines and moving forward to better one's

 Folder
 ------